aflashyrhetoric/aflashyrhetoric.github.io/content/posts/windfall.md

 - which news resources are the most accurate & most consistent predictors of stock market behavior (whether by cause or effect)
 - which kinds of vocabulary most directly correlates with which kind of stock market behavior

-These two data points will allow us to hone our news parsing algorithm by assigning *weights* to data gleaned from **Source A*** vs **Source B**, ultimately resulting in a far more accurate model over all.
+These two data points will allow us to hone our news parsing algorithm by assigning *weights* to data gleaned from **Source A** vs **Source B**, ultimately resulting in a far more accurate model over all.

 **ALTERNATIVELY**, as a practical consideration and following the software principle that software should *complement*, rather than *completely replace* the element of *human decision*, we may simply opt to provide a GUI-friendly portal to this historical stock data instead of using it as a factor relevant to the scoring.

 ---

 # Implementation
 Details regarding the architecture for the site.

 ## Summary
-There will be two components to Windfall.
+There will be several modules.
+A dedicated parser/scraper API, a server for users and back-end data, and a ReactJS front-end.
 The software is, ultimately, intended for use by people and not developers.
 Thus, the API will be internal use only.

 ---